 New food businesses failing within the first year due to lack of proper business preparation and lack of understanding of food safety rules and regulations and

 Reduced number of innovative models due to lack of regs that pertain to that new model and regulators understanding where to fit the models.
-Some businesses never get off the ground because their models are so new that regulators don’t seem to find the rules/regs that fit the model.
+Some businesses never get off the ground because their models are so new that regulators don’t have experience in fitting the model into existing regulations..
 In this case, many of these business owners decide not to pursue their new model or change to a more predictable one.

 Solution: